Gathering detailed insights and metrics for ignore

 does NO fs.stat

-during path matching, so for the example below:
+during path matching, so node-ignore

 1// First, we add a ignore pattern to ignore a directory 2ig.add('config/') 3 4// `ig` does NOT know if 'config', in the real world, 5// is a normal file, directory or something.
 6 7ig.ignores('config') 8// `ig` treats `config` as a file, so it returns `false` 9 10ig.ignores('config/') 11// returns `true`